 Make sure your splash-back isn’t dated.
 A new splash-back in stainless steel for example, can really lift a kitchen.

 Property Value Tip # 16 – Bring in the Property stylists or do it yourself?

-Professional stylists are often employed to bring in paintings and furniture for the open-for-inspection period.
+A model for success in selling a property is employing a property stylist.
+They bring in paintings and furniture for the open-for-inspection period.
 It’s a very successful model.